Extensive research effort tackles methane leaks

 Policy makers take notice

 Our studies and others are helping drive important policy changes.
-In 2014:

 - U.S. Senators Chris Murphy (D-CT) and Susan Collins (R-ME) introduced the 2014 Super Pollutants Act.
 It calls for a new task force to oversee the reduction of super-charged pollutants like methane.